4.9 Star Rated , Best Family Law, Divorce, CPS, Personal Injury, and Estate Lawyers in Phoenix (Google Reviews)

 An estate account is a financial institution account in the name of the estate.
 It’s meant to act as a temporary financial institution account to hold the estate’s funding while an executor deals with daily matters associated with managing the estate, like paying liabilities and, at then of the day, allocating the assets in the estate to the beneficiaries of the deceased.

-An executor needs to provide the financial institution with the required documents to open an estate account, in which typically includes death certificate.
-The executor also must apply for an employer ID number for the estate.
+The executor must provide the financial institution with the necessary documents to open this type of account, usually including the death certificate.
+Additionally, they must apply for an Employer Identification Number (EIN) for the estate.

 Reasoning for Opening an Estate Account